Global Clinical Professor of Law

 Global Clinical Associate Professor of Law

 María Florencia Saulino is the Director of the Center for Studies on Environmental Law and Policy (CEDEPA) and a Professor of Law at Palermo University’s School of Law.
 She received her law degree from Universidad de Buenos Aires, where she also acted as teaching and research assistant in the Public Law department.
-She also received a LL.M. with a concentration on Environmental Law from New York University.
-After she graduated from NYU, she worked as a Research Fellow in NYU’s Center on Environmental and Land Use Law, performing research on comparative environmental law and policy, with a special focus on Climate Change and its impact on future generations in developing countries.
+She also received a LLM with a concentration on Environmental Law from New York University.
+After she graduated from NYU, she worked as a Research Fellow in Center on Environmental, Energy and Land Use Law, performing research on comparative environmental law and policy, with a special focus on Climate Change and its impact on future generations in developing countries.
 Before joining the Palermo University faculty, she clerked for the Honorable Chief Justice Ricardo Lorenzetti in the Argentine Supreme Court.
 She directs the Environmental Law Program at Palermo University where she also teaches “Environmental Law” and “Federalism and Environmental Regulation.”
 She has worked as a research consultant for the United Nations Economic Commission for Latin America on topics related to biofuels and water.